EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *Discussing scientific matters, probably for Conant’s benefit, Churchill asked the Prof why, if it ‘is constantly halving itself, is there any uranium left on earth?’*

 - *He was right; the destruction of Poland at the hands of both the Nazis and Soviets was cataclysmic.
-Between 1939 and 1945 the population of Poland declined by 17.2 per cent, more than that of any other European country.*
+Between 1939 and 1945, the population of Poland declined by 17.2 percent, more than that of any other European country.*

 - *Hitler’s secretary, Christa Schroeder, recalled that ‘emotion would take over’ when he dictated to her about three subjects – Roosevelt, Churchill and Bolshevism.
 ‘His voice often skipped over bits’ as a result.
 ‘Then his choice of words would not be so fussy,’ she wrote.*